josercruz01/hsoptions/README.md

 Defining flags
 ----------------
-A flag is defined using the `make` method.
+A flag is defined using the `make` function.
 It takes the name of the flag, the help text and the parser.
 The parser specified how to parse the string value of the flag to the correct type.
 A set of default parsers are provided in the library for common types.

 To define a flag of type `Int`: